Battle of the Ages: Gen Z vs Boomer

 Kim E Cooper

-Retired Corporate Executive, Founder of Solavida LLC
+Retired Corporate Executive, Founder of Solavida

-During a 40+ year career in market services, I built and lead sales and business develop teams for leading global organizations.
+During a 40+ year career in marketing services, I built and lead sales and business develop teams for leading global organizations.
 During that time, I personally lead winning new business initiatives with some of the world’s largest retail and CPG brands, including Nike, Dial, Henkel, Bacardi, Safeway, Walmart, Dollar General, Amazon.com, Lowe’s, Lidl U.S. and Rite Aid, as well as others.

 Four years ago, at my retirement party in Puerto Vallarta, Mexico, a seed of an idea was planted that eventually lead my wife and I, as co-founders, to build a suncare products company called Solavida LLC.
 As of February, we officially launched the Solavida brand, with product now in market.